 What was the happiest moment of your life?

-A recent moment that comes to my mind actually occured in a time of heartache.
+A recent moment that comes to my mind actually occurred in a time of heartache.

 Just this past October, I had traveled down to Southern California to support my family through the recent passing of my grandfather.
 One evening, after my grandmother had gone to bed, I tried to catch up on work in the living room.
 When I was finished for the night, I went into the hallway and noticed that my grandmother’s bedroom light was still on.
 I knocked on the door, and saw that she was still awake.
 My grandmother, who is one of the strongest women I have ever met, said she was trying to remember what it felt like to be alone.
 We sat on the bed together and spent the next several hours talking about life, love, memories, and lessons learned.
 We laughed, we cried, and I learned things about her that I never knew.
 It was one of the most tender, connected moments I have ever experienced, and through that, one of my happiest.